 How Long Will My Baby Sleep?

-Also, avoid items with strings, ties, or ribbons that can wrap around a baby's neck, and objects with any kind of sharp edge or corner.
-Babies can also get tangled in hanging mobiles, so remove them as well.
-Don't forget to look around for the things that your baby can touch from a standing position in the crib.
-Wall hangings, pictures, draperies, and window blind cords are all potentially dangerous if left within a baby's reach.
+Watch out for other hazards.Avoid items with cords, ties, or ribbons that can wrap around a baby's neck, and objects with any kind of sharp edge or corner.
+Look around for things that your baby can touch from a seated or standing position in the crib.
+Hanging mobiles, wall hangings, pictures, draperies, and window blind cords could be harmful if they are within a baby's reach.

 Try leaving your baby's door open so he or she can hear your activity in the next room.
 This may help your little one feel less alone.

 If your child keeps on crying and calling for you, a few loving words from the bedroom door ("Mommy's right here but it's time for you to go to sleep now") and another quick exit may do the trick.
 Try to lengthen the time between these personal appearances until — at long last — your baby is asleep.

 When your baby wakes up in the night and cries for you, reassure your baby quietly that you're there, but then send the message that he or she needs to go back to sleep.
 Your best bet might be a soothing pat on the back and a quick exit.
 If you are firm and consistent about teaching your baby to go back to sleep without you, this stage should pass pretty quickly.